-With shipping container homes, the percentage can be pushed even higher and can go up to around 40%.
-This is due to both materials costs that are usually less along with increased labor costs due to the specialized contractors required.
+With shipping container homes, the labor cost percentage could be even higher due to lower materials costs (reducing the total cost) coupled with the potential for increased labor costs due to some of the different contractors required.

 This article will help you identify where money is typically spent on labor when constructing a shipping container home and where you can reduce these costs by doing the work yourself.